 Organoids mirror the interactions of multiple cell types.
 These mini-organs originate from iPS cells that, when triggered by artificially generated signals, spontaneously organize themselves into three-dimensional organ-like structures consisting of several different cell types.

 They may be only a few millimeters in size, but they bring biomedicine a big step forward.
 “No other in vitro cell culture model provides such a level of cellular complexity and so well reflects human organs composition and function,” says Dr. Agnieszka Rybak-Wolf, head of the Organoids Platform at the MDC.
 Diecke and Rybak-Wolf mainly create brain organoids, but organs such as the lungs, liver or intestines can also be mimicked in this way.
-A team led by Dr. Mina Gouti even managed to get a neuromuscular organoid made of neurons and muscle cells to contract.
+A team led by Dr. Mina Gouti even managed to.

 Fusing multiple brain organoids